-A model of the mean-field population-level dynamics of the swarm was derived in \cite{Seeley12} under the assumption that the total honeybee population size is very large (see~\cite{reina2017model} for an extension of the model to choice among multiple alternatives).
+A model of the mean-field population-level dynamics of the swarm was derived in \cite{Seeley12} under the assumption that the total honeybee population size is very large.
 Analysis of the model was carried out in \cite{Pais2013} to rigorously explain the mechanisms that lead to value-sensivity of the decision-making dynamics.
 The model considers decision-making between two alternatives and the dynamics of the fractions of the total population that are committed to each of the two sites.
-In the case of alternatives with equal value, the dynamics exhibit a supercritical pitchfork bifurcation in the collective decision as the stop-signal rate increases.
+In the case of alternatives with equal value, the dynamics exhibit a supercritical pitchfork bifurcation in which the collective decision emerges as the stop-signal rate increases.
 For stop-signal rate less than a critical value, the only stable solution is the deadlock state, which corresponds to equality of the two committed fractions of the population and therefore no decision.
-For stop-signal rate greater than the critical value, deadlock is unstable and there are two stable solutions, corresponding to dominance of one or the other of the commited fractions.
-For great enough stop-signal rate, the dominant fraction will be larger than a quorum threshold, and the two stable solutions correspond to a decision for one or the other alternative.
+For stop-signal rate greater than the critical value, deadlock is unstable and there are two stable solutions, corresponding to dominance of agents committed to one of the alternatives.
+For large enough stop-signal rate, the number of dominant agents will be greater than a quorum threshold, and the two stable solutions correspond to a decision for one of the alternatives.

 Further, the critical value of the stop-signal rate is inversely proportional to the average value of the alternatives.
-This means that the higher the value of the alternatives, the lower the stop-signal rate required to break deadlock and get an arbitrary decision for one of the alternatives.
-If the alternatives have low value and the stop-signal rate is too low for a decision, the honeybees may be waiting for a better alternative.
+This means that the higher the value of the alternatives, the lower is the stop-signal rate required to break deadlock and get an arbitrary decision for one of the alternatives.
+If the alternatives have low value and the stop-signal rate is too low for a unanimous decision, the honeybees may be waiting for a better alternative.
 If the wait yields no new alternative, the honeybees could then ramp up the stop-signal rate until it crosses the critical value for a decision \cite{Pais2013}.
 This would provide a way of adapting to their circumstances and getting a timely decision even if it less than ideal.